rabestro/rabestro.github.io/_posts/2023-08-26-whitebox-testing-lowest-common-ancestor-of-a-binary-search-tree.md

 mermaid: true
 ---

 In this article, we'll explore how artificial intelligence (AI) can assist in creating unit tests using white box technology.
-We'll use a problem published on LeetCode as a testing object, specifically the "Lowest Common Ancestor of a Binary Search Tree" problem (https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/).
+We'll use a problem published on LeetCode as a testing object, specifically the "[Lowest Common Ancestor of a Binary Search Tree](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/)" problem.

 ## Engaging with Artificial Intelligence